The Twilight Zone Tower of Terror: Development

 Disney felt Rod Serling needed to be part of the attraction, although he had died almost two decades earlier.
 In order to include Serling in the attraction, Disney opted to hold auditions to cast his voice, with Carol Serling, Rod's widow, serving as a consultant for the casting.
 After many auditions, Mark Silverman was chosen by Carol to provide her late husband's voice.
 The archival footage of Serling used in the preshow was taken from the episode, "It's a Good Life".
 Silverman would later reprise this voice role for additional lines for the Disney California Adventure attraction.
 He also reprised the voice of Serling for the first-season finale of the 2019 revival of The Twilight Zone.
 The child actor in the ride's pre-show and ride experience is voiced by Kat Cressida, who also voices Constance Hatchaway in The Haunted Mansion.

-The new ride was formally announced on September 30, 1991, and it was later described as a haunted attraction with a "stomach-churning 130-foot drop" for its finale, a contrasting experience to the friendlier Haunted Mansion attraction at Magic Kingdom.
+The new ride was announced on September 30, 1991, and it was later described as a haunted attraction with a "stomach-churning 130-foot drop" for its finale, a contrasting experience to the friendlier Haunted Mansion attraction at Magic Kingdom.
 Site-clearing and preparation began in early 1992, and the original location was moved slightly after a sinkhole formed.
 The tower's interior and exterior design took inspiration from existing Southern California landmarks, including the Biltmore Hotel and Mission Inn.

 The distinctive Spanish Colonial Revival architectural features that are present on and around the attraction's roof were designed so that the rear facade would blend with the skyline of the Morocco Pavilion at Epcot, which is located less than two miles from Disney's Hollywood Studios.
 After construction ended, the ride was initially set to open on July 4, 1994.
 However, the Tower of Terror opened on July 22, 1994, along with the Sunset Boulevard section of Disney's Hollywood Studios.